shanthanu9/Cryptopals-solutions/README.md

 Solutions to cryptopals challenges.
 All code here is written in python 3.6. [src.py](./src.py) contains functions commonly used across all challenges.

-TO run a particular challenge 'x' in set 'y', run the following command on the terminal
+TO run a particular challenge 'y' in set 'x', run the following command on the terminal

 > $ python3 Setx/cy.py